NitishKumar2404/Attention_Based_Pansharpening/README.md

 # Multi-Patch Self-Attention Network for Pansharpening

+## Description

-Attention-Based Deep Learning model for performing fusion of Optical Remote Sensing Images (Low Resolution Multi-Spectral Image (LRMS) and Panchromatic image (PAN)) to generate a High Resolution Multi-Spectral Image (HRMS)
+This repository contains the code for Attention-Based Deep Learning model for performing fusion of Optical Remote Sensing Images (Low Resolution Multi-Spectral Image (LRMS) and Panchromatic image (PAN)) to generate a High Resolution Multi-Spectral Image (HRMS)

 ## Dataset